titon/toolkit/docs/en/support/comparison.md

 The charts demonstrate what features and components are implemented by each vendor.

 A green cell in the chart denotes support for that item, while red denotes no support.
-If a cell is blue, than either partial support is provided, or the item has a different name.
+If a cell is blue, than either partial support is provided, or the component has a different name.

 The following libraries are being compared:

-* Foundation 5.2.1
+* Foundation 5.2.2
 * Bootstrap 3.1.1
-* Semantic UI 0.15.1
+* Semantic UI 0.16.1

 <div class="notice is-warning">
     Please submit a pull request or contact us if any information in this chart is incorrect.